Data Security and GDPR

 Data sharing in Memory is built on a model of employee consent.
 Your boss and colleagues can see the final time sheet you approve, but they can never access your tracked Memory data.
 No screenshots, geo-tagging or weird mouse monitoring – employers can never infringe an employee’s right to data privacy in Timely.

-Data will be processed and stored in the EU by our sub-supplier and sub-processor, Amazon Web Services (AWS).
+Data will be processed and stored in the EU by our sub-supplier and sub-processor, Amazon Web Services (AWS), located in Ireland, EU.
 AWS services are GDPR compliant, so transfer of data to it will be in compliance with EU law.

 We will never use your Memory data to sell you ads, sell your data to third parties or data brokers, or do anything else so unethical and self-destructive.
 All the data our AI engineers see is fully anonymised; they can’t determine anyone’s identity from the data they use to train Memory's algorithms.
 Our data protection officer is the only individual theoretically able to see all data, and our Support team will always ask for your consent before accessing your account to fix a problem.